 Of course, it can be a little overwhelming choosing where exactly you’re going to party.
 Greece has over 6,000 islands.
-Of course, only a handful of those are actually inhabited, but even narrowing it down from those couple hundred can be difficult.
+Only a handful of those are actually inhabited, but even narrowing it down from those couple hundred can be difficult.
 That’s where ya boy, the partying traveler, comes in.
 Keep in mind that this is a travel blog, specifically, one that caters towards young backpackers.
 Our ideas of a good party might differ, but I think regardless, this list is a great starting point.

 This post contains affiliate links.
 That means that I may earn a commission if you make a purchase through one of these links.